gem/oq-engine/doc/getting-started/installation-instructions/server.md

 cd /opt/openquake/src/oq-engine/openquake/server
 sudo -u openquake oq webui collectstatic
 ```
-The `oq` commands must be run as openquake user and the installation must be of kind `server` or `devel_server`.
+The `oq` commands must be run as the `openquake` user and the installation must be of kind `server` or `devel_server`.
-if, for any reason, the `oq` command isn't available in the path you can use the following syntax:
+if, for any reason, the `oq` command isn't available in the path, you can use the following syntax:

 ```console
 python3 -m openquake.server.manage <subcommand>